Mark Zuckerberg, Linda Yaccarino among tech CEOs grilled for failing to protect kids

 Internal emails show Zuckerberg declined to hire staff to protect children online

-Of the other executives to testify, Zi Chew spoke before Congress members last year, but this is the first time lawmakers grilled Yaccarino and the two other CEOs: Snap's Evan Spiegel and Discord's Jason Citron.
-Zi Chew volunteered to speak on Wednesday, but Yaccarino, Spiegel and Citron only agreed after being subpoenaed.
+Of the other executives to testify, Chew spoke before Congress members last year, but this is the first time lawmakers have grilled Yaccarino and the two other CEOs: Snap's Evan Spiegel and Discord's Jason Citron.
+Chew volunteered to speak on Wednesday, but Yaccarino, Spiegel and Citron agreed only after being subpoenaed.

 Snap has come out as the sole social media company to throw its support behind the Kids Online Safety Act, which is legislation that would hold tech companies accountable for feeding teens toxic content.
 Senators are hoping to bring the bill to the floor this year.

-"Many of the largest and most successful internet companies today were born here in the United States of America and we much lead not only in technical innovation but also in smart regulation," Snap's Spiegel said in his opening remarks on Wednesday.
+"Many of the largest and most successful internet companies today were born here in the United States of America, and we must lead not only in technical innovation but also in smart regulation," Snap's Spiegel said in his opening remarks on Wednesday.

-Child safety advocates say, however, all the tech companies still have long way to go to protect kids.
+Child safety advocates say, however, that all the tech companies still have a long way to go to protect kids.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.